Psychologist’s Guide to Spiritual Awakening

 It is coming to the point of self-discovery, knowing the truth of who we are experientially, and orienting our personal selves in that direction every day of our waking life.

-If you’re just starting out on your spiritual journey and looking for guidance on finding your unique path to self-transcendence and enlightenment, feel free to head over to my article How to Start Your Spiritual Journey and Evolve on the Path.
-In it, you’ll find information about signs and stages on your spiritual path and how to navigate the pitfalls and challenges.
+If you’re just starting out on your spiritual journey and looking for guidance on finding your unique path to self-transcendence and enlightenment, you might also find answers in my article How to Start Your Spiritual Journey: 7 Steps to Awaken Your Spirit.

 Many people tend to think of spiritual awakening as one ultimate thing that happens.
-But really, it's a collection of spiritual awakening experiences that, once integrated, lead to the unfolding of one's spiritual self and a reconnection to a deeper self.
-Each spiritual awakening experience leads to more spiritual awakening.
+But really, it's a process, marked by a collection of spiritual awakening experiences that, once integrated, lead to the unfolding of one's spiritual self and a reconnection to a deeper self.

 WHAT SPIRITUAL AWAKENING IS NOT